xairy/unlockdown/README.md

 unlockdown
 ==========

-This repo demonstrates some ways to disable or bypass kernel lockdown on Ubuntu kernels without physical access to the machine, essentially bypassing this security feature.
+This repo demonstrates some ways to disable or bypass kernel lockdown on Ubuntu (and some other) kernels without physical access to the machine, essentially bypassing this security feature.

 (Updated 18.02.2019.)
-At this point, all proposed bypass methods have been fixed.
+At this point, all proposed bypass methods have been fixed on Ubuntu and Fedora.

 ## Story